 NordicTrack is one of the biggest names in the world of indoor cycling, despite only having 2 spin bikes.
 These bikes are some of the best available, which is why the reputation of their bikes remains so high.
 Currently, the two bikes that NordicTrack has blessed the market with are the S15i Studio Cycle and the S22i Studio Cycle.
-Regardless of which bike one chooses to look at, there’s certainly a lot of quality to be found in both.
+Regardless of which bike one chooses to look at, there’s certainly a lot of quality to be found in both and some Nordictrack Accessories to consider.
 Today we’re going to be comparing the two and seeing just how good they are.

 The approach that NordicTrack chose to take when making these two slick indoor bikes was that of “If it isn’t broken, don’t fix it”.
 Now, this approach can backfire massively when the systems in place are inherently dysfunctional or have some other sort of issues.
 Fortunately, that is not the case with these two bikes.
 They are extremely similar to one another, with only minor differences popping up here and there, primarily in the realm of their monitors (which we will get to later).

 Both the S15i and the S22i have a max user weight of 350 lbs, which is a pretty good limit.
 Most users will fall underneath that limit and even those who don’t will find that the limit is not a hard one.
 It’s not as though someone who is 360 lbs will climb aboard and the bikes would instantly crumble underneath them.

 That would be silly and it does not happen.
 As for how the bikes generally fit different people, they do a good job of allowing for people of different sizes to fit on board.
 There’s no explicitly given height range, but the lengths, widths, and seat accommodations all generally line up to fit the vast majority of users.